xlink-network/xlink-docs/developers/contracts/stacks/README.md

 # Technical Documentation for Smart Contracts on Stacks

 This document outlines the main functionalities of the XLink bridge as deployed on the Stacks blockchain.
-These Clarity contracts facilitate the bridging process between Bitcoin and Stacks, wrapping BTC into aBTC and transferring BRC-20 compliant tokens.
+These Clarity contracts facilitate the bridging process between Bitcoin and Stacks, wrapping BTC into aBTC and transferring BRC-20 and Runes compliant tokens.
 They also allow the bridging of tokens from Stacks to EVM-compatible blockchains.
 XLink also offers users the possibility to add token swaps to the bridging process and to participate in certain ecosystem decisions through its Governance System.
-The purpose of this section is to give the reader a high-level overview of the different modules that constitute the XLink ecosystem and how some of the contracts interact.
+The purpose of this section is to give the reader a high-level overview of the different modules and contract interactions on the XLink ecosystem on Stacks.

 ## Smart Contracts on Stacks